-- 5.1.1 ROAR aims to promote family-oriented racing.
+- 5.1.1 The Radio Impound and timing/scoring areas are off limits to all participants unless otherwise directed. - 5.1.2 ROAR aims to promote family-oriented racing.
 Unruly or unsportsmanlike conduct will therefore not be tolerated.
-Individuals judged by the Designated ROAR Official or Race Director to be in violation of the spirit of this rule will be disqualified and requested to leave the race area. - 5.1.2 For Level 3-5 sanctioned events, any deviation from ROAR rules must have been applied for in writing and approved by the ROAR Executive Committee (by signature of the Competition Director for Level 5 events or Track Director for Levels 3-4) in advance of the event, and must be prominent on entry forms and all advertisements.
-Deviations at Level 1 and 2 events must be prominent on all entry forms and advertisements but do not need written ROAR Executive Committee approval. - 5.1.3 The race lengths specified for each class are mandatory for Level 3-5 events.
+Individuals judged by the Designated ROAR Official or Race Director to be in violation of the spirit of this rule will be disqualified and requested to leave the race area. - 5.1.3 For Level 3-5 sanctioned events, any deviation from ROAR rules must have been applied for in writing and approved by the ROAR Executive Committee (by signature of the Competition Director for Level 5 events or Track Director for Levels 3-4) in advance of the event, and must be prominent on entry forms and all advertisements.
+Deviations at Level 1 and 2 events must be prominent on all entry forms and advertisements but does not need written ROAR Executive Committee approval. - 5.1.4 The race lengths specified for each class are mandatory for Level 3-5 events.
 At lower level races, race length is optional, but must be announced in advance.